China's proposed security law: A death sentence for Hong Kong? | DW | 22.05.2020

 The National People's Congress has unveiled details of a controversial security legislation that experts say could fundamentally weaken the "one country, two systems" political framework and damage Hong Kong's autonomy.

-Following Beijing's surprise plan to enact a national security law for Hong Kong on Thursday, Beijing's National People's Congress (NPC) announced more details about the proposed legislation on Friday morning.
+Following Beijing's surprise plan to enact a national security law for Hong Kong on Thursday, China's National People's Congress (NPC) announced more details about the proposed legislation on Friday morning.

 Read more: Hong Kong's 20 years under Chinese rule – A failed project?

-Explaining details of the draft legislation to the delegates, Wang Chen, the vice chairman of NPC's Standing Committee, said there has been increasing national security risks in Hong Kong over the last year, citing certain activities linked to the months-long anti-government protest as incidents that seriously challenge the fundamentals of the "one country, two systems" principle and threaten national security and development interests.
+Explaining details of the draft legislation to the delegates, Wang Chen, the vice chairman of NPC's Standing Committee, said there have been increasing national security risks in Hong Kong over the last year, citing certain activities linked to the months-long anti-government protests as incidents that seriously challenge the fundamentals of the "one country, two systems" principle and threaten national security and development interests.

 The proposed legislation will be directly applied to Hong Kong and will also allow the Chinese government to establish national security agencies in Hong Kong.
 The city may also set up a dedicated agency for national security.
 Additionally, Hong Kong's chief executive needs to promote national security education and submit relevant reports to the central government regularly.